TheDaChicken/YoutubeLiveChannelRecorder/README.md

 # YoutubeLiveChannelRecorder
   Records Youtube Livestreams for a certain channel until removed!

+# NOTE
-  NOTE: This is a server program.
-You can use this program outside hosted area
+  This is a server program.
+You will need to use the client in order to control this program.
-           (if port forward with specific port)
-  Also, to control this program, you need will need to use the client.

 ## INSTALL SERVER
   To use the server-side, you need the required packages: